AkhileshSrinivas/Yelp-Camp/README.md

   - Admin sign-up with admin code

 - Authorization:

-  -One cannot manage posts and view user profile without being authenticated -One cannot edit or delete posts and comments created by other users -Admin can manage all posts and comments
+  - One cannot manage posts and view user profile without being authenticated
+  - One cannot edit or delete posts and comments created by other users
+  - Admin can manage all posts and comments

 - Manage campground posts with basic functionalities: